 - When disposing of the freshener, scoop out and throw away in the trash.
 You can also rinse out residue with hot water and soap.

-Where to Use Air Freshener Gel in a Room
+How to Use Gel Air Freshener

 - Behind the toilet